 In English, many things are named after a particular country – but have you ever wondered what those things are called in those countries?

-1(dissent)protesta feminine(march/meeting) de protestathere was little protest against the new measures — hubo pocas protestas / objeciones contra las nuevas medidas
+1(dissent)protesta feminine(meeting/march) (before noun) de protestathere was little protest against the new measures — hubo pocas protestas / objeciones contra las nuevas medidas

 - they left without protest — se fueron sin protestar

 - in protest (at/against sth) — en señal de protesta (por/contra algo)

 - In protest, the opposition did not participate in the vote, speaking of fraud and a ‘law of shame.’

 - The clashes were followed by protests on Tuesday, which were broken up by riot police.